daisukeadachi/daisukeadachi.github.io/research.md

 elasticities indicate that foreign factor augmentation increased capital demand in Japan more than labor demand, suggesting that the foreign factor augmentation contributes to reducing the labor share in Japan.</p>

+## Work in progress

+### Robots on Sale: The Effect of Investment Promotion on Robot Adoption and Employment (with Daiji Kawaguchi and Yukiko U. Saito).

+<p align="justify">We study the role of an investment promotion policy in adopting industrial robots and firm performances, notably employment.
+Combining the policy variation in the Tax Credit for Promoting Productivity-Enhancing Equipment Investment (TC-PPEI) in Japan and a newly collected Japanese firm-level longitudinal data on robot adoption, we find that the firms eligible for the TC-PPEI increased the adoption of robots.
+Our event-study analysis reveals that when firms adopt robots, they do not decrease the total number of workers but significantly increase it after 1-3 years of adoption event as well as sales.
+Our results suggest that adopting robots can be employment creating instead of destroying at the firm level.</p>